pylayers/pylayers/doc/notebook/UserManual.rst

 Transmission and Reflexion coefficients
 ---------------------------------------

-Reflexion and transmission coefficient are computed for the given frequency range and theta range
+Relexion and transmission coefficient are computed for the given frequency range and theta range

 .. code-block:: python